The Blue City That Makes You Believe in Time Travel: A Samarkand Story

 The tiles don't age.
 That's the material truth — the glazing technique used in the 14th century is chemically stable.
 But there's a poetic truth too: some things endure because they were built to outlast the forces that would destroy them.

-I sat there until the night chill drove me back to Rustam's guesthouse, where a pot of tea was waiting.
+Stay until the night chill drives you back to the guesthouse, where a pot of tea is waiting.